balenaltd/handbook/Loops.md

 The best reference for how we define various loops is [this Google Drive folder](https://drive.google.com/drive/folders/1LLxXv9tJYdReIN81oZMKjMxBzsVDFVSR).

 There are also two all-hands presentations, from [January](https://github.com/balena-io/balena-io/wiki/All-hands-presentations#thu-jan-30-2020-reintroduction-to-loops) and [February](https://github.com/balena-io/balena-io/wiki/All-hands-presentations#thu-feb-13-2020-reintroduction-to-loops--part-2) 2020, that go in-depth into loops and how we use them in practice at balena.
+There is also a [presentation](https://github.com/balena-io/balena-io/wiki/Summit-2019-Keynotes#loops-in-theory--practice) from Summit 2019 that introduced the concept of loops to the team.
 We encourage all team members to watch these presentations if they haven't already.